 - Exhibit A: Project plans, six sheets, drawn by Omni Design Group, Inc., dated January 25, 2006. - I. This permit authorizes the construction of a Wireless Communications Facility.
-Prior to exercising any rights granted by this permit including, without limitation, any construction or site disturbance, the applicant'owner shall: - A. Sign, date, and return to the Planning Department one copy of the approval to indicate acceptance and agreement with the conditions thereof. - B. Obtain a Building Permit from the Santa Cruz County Building Official. - C. The applicant shall obtain approval from the California Public Utilities Commission and the Federal Communications Commission to install and operate this facility. - D. To ensure that the storage of hazardous materials on the site does not result in adverse environmental impacts, the applicant shall submit a Hazardous Materials Management Plan for review and approval by the County Department of Environmental Health Services. - II.
+Prior to exercising any rights granted by this permit including, without limitation, any construction or site disturbance, the applicant/owner shall: - A. Sign, date, and return to the Planning Department one copy of the approval to indicate acceptance and agreement with the conditions thereof. - B. Obtain a Building Permit from the Santa Cruz County Building Official. - C. The applicant shall obtain approval from the California Public Utilities Commission and the Federal Communications Commission to install and operate this facility. - D. To ensure that the storage of hazardous materials on the site does not result in adverse environmental impacts, the applicant shall submit a Hazardous Materials Management Plan for review and approval by the County Department of Environmental Health Services. - II.
 Prior to issuance of a Building Permit the applicant/owner shall: - A. Submit Final Architectural Plans for review and approval by the Planning Department.
 The final plans shall be in substantial compliance with the plans marked Exhibit "A" on file with the Planning Department.
-The final plans shall include the following additional information: - 1.
-Identify finish paint and color of the antennas and cable trays for Planning Department approval.
-Paint must be non-reflective and match the existing paint color. - 2.
+The firal plans shall include the following additional information: - 1.
+Identify finish paint and color for Planning Department approval.
+The fiberglass screen covering the antennas must be textured and painted to match the existing building.
+Paint must be non-reflective - 2.
 Identify the height and material of fencing surrounding the lease area for Planning Department approval. - 3.
 Show compliance with the recommendations of the December 21,2005 arborist report by James P. Allen & Associates, including the arborist's recommendation to use a pier and above grade beam system to support the concrete equipment pad. - 4.
 A drainage plan. - 5.
 Details showing compliance with fire department requirements. - 6.
-All new electric and telecommunications lines shall be placed
+All new electric and telecommunicationslines shall be placed underground